Learn how to start a travel blog and how to make money online…

 I don’t get “paid to travel” with my blog and I have never been on a press-trip, they just don’t interest me and nobody wants to work with me anyway on account of my branding – The Broke Backpacker ain’t exactly a good fit for a luxury cruise and it tends to be the luxury sector of the travel industry that works with bloggers as it’s the luxury sector that have a budget to waste on pretty Instagram pictures.

-But, if you are willing to work hard, have a real passion for writing and are not expecting to make a boatload of money quickly, you’ll learn that there are more ways to make money online than you probably realize.
+But, if you want to start a travel blog and if you are willing to work hard, have a real passion for writing and are not expecting to make a boatload of money quickly, you’ll learn that there are more ways to make money online than you probably realize.
 Read on and learn how to start a travel blog and how to make money out of your travel blog…

 Table of Contents